Thursday, December 20, 2007

 There are lots of books that offer direction and expertise.
 But this was different.
 Besides imparting valuable advice, the main thing the book did was to get me inspired enough to take action.
 I'm glad my daughter bumped into it...as it helped get me started on the road to self-employment.

-(An interesting & fairly exciting thing happened two years after reading his book...Dan Pink hired me to illustrate his follow-up book, "A Whole New Mind"...a book about the increased value of right-brained 'creative types' in the new economy.)
+An interesting & fairly exciting thing happened shortly after reading his book...th author of the above book, Daniel Pink contacted hired me to illustrate his follow-up book, about the increased value of right-brained 'creative types' in the future economy.

 Monday, June 18, 2007